vrautela/ep-dt-phasespace-camera-placement/README.md

 In order to use the code in this project it is easiest to set up Anaconda.

+First, clone this repo onto your machine using `git clone ...`

-Once installed you can use the command `conda env create -f environment.yml` to install the dependencies for the project.
+Then, you can use the command `conda env create -f environment.yml` to install the dependencies for the project.

 Use `conda activate cern_camera_placement` to activate the newly created conda environment.